sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 #### Via Diffusion Steps
 I noticed that quite often the image structure changes, instead of just the attribute, when steering strength increases.
 This is evident in Figure 2 and arguably also in Figure 3.

 In the diffusion process, Gaussian noise is gradually added until the data are nearly destroyed ([Ho et al., 2020](https://arxiv.org/abs/2006.11239)).
 This means that the reverse process necessarily reconstructs the global frame before fine-grained attributes.
-Therefore, early diffusion steps likely generates the structure.
+Therefore, early diffusion steps likely generate the structure.

 Motivated by this, I experimented with withholding steering until the 3rd diffusion step, to better preserve the original structure.
 This approach may require adjusting the steering strength.
 As shown in Figures 2 and 3, delaying steering helps maintain the initial composition more effectively compared to Figures 6 and 7.